 Yet, I have that preference.

 - There is no “I.” “You” are bunch of circuits.
 You are an it.
-You think we are all machines, and thus, inanimate.
-If you do not.
-Have at it.

 If I make good choices – regardless of whether I freely chose them – my life will be more pleasant to experience.